 Morgan continued, "I felt it was just as important to share the cold hard facts from the investigation and inquest without sugar-coating it."

-As more information got out, more and more questions about who Sarah and Jen arose, and in Broken Harts, a new investigative podcast from Glamour and HowStuffWorks, their relationship history, ongoing troubles with Child Protective Services and allegations of abuse are being meticulously unpacked, as the reporters talk to their friends, family, neighbors and the police to try and understand one of the year's most disturbing stories once the filter was removed.
+As more information was uncovered, more and more questions about who Sarah and Jen arose, and in Broken Harts, an investigative podcast from Glamour and HowStuffWorks, their relationship history, ongoing troubles with Child Protective Services and allegations of abuse are being meticulously unpacked, as reporters talk to their friends, family, neighbors and the police to try and understand one of the most disturbing stories.

 "Everyone was envious," family friend Ian Sperling told Glamour of the couple.
 "They were the perfect people with the perfect kids."

-In 2006, Jen and Sarah, who had then been dating for about a year, became first-time mothers in a big way: Markis, 8, Hannah, 4, and Abigail, 2, a set of siblings, became their foster children.
+In 2006, Jen and Sarah, who had then been dating for about a year, became first-time mothers in a big way: A set of siblings—Markis, 8, Hannah, 4, and Abigail, 2—became their foster children.

 In a detailed Facebook post, Jen recounted the hardships of their first night of motherhood, but said they remained committed to becoming mothers to the three Texas siblings.
 "If not us—WHO?" she wrote.